Sydney Boys High School: Notable actions

 As of the 2012 edition of the New South Wales Department of Education and Communities statistics, more than 80% of the students enrolled at Sydney Boys High School have a language background other than English; however, this is not to suggest that these students and their parents or guardians are all recent immigrants or not proficient in English or, broadly, that the school is not necessarily lacking in diversity.

-In recent years, an increasing number of "sport[s] imports" have been admitted in latter years, to bolster the school's ability to more competitively participate in sports against other members of the AAGPS.
+In recent years, an increasing number of "sport[s] imports" have been admitted in later years, to bolster the school's ability to more competitively participate in sports against other members of the AAGPS.
 This drew allegations of Sydney Boys High School of being unmeritocratic in its selection process.
 Furthermore, in part due to the English public school nature of the school and the AAGPS, of which the school is a member, claims of nepotism and other favouritism have been levelled against the school.
 Brothers, sons, and grandsons of students or Old Boys have been allowed to enrol, though they may not have met the rigorous selection criteria.
 Some old boys, however, argue that where former graduates living in the community have sons and guardians at the school there is greater parental involvement at the school.

 One eminent alumnus of the school, James Spigelman, former Chief Justice of New South Wales, said in an address at the school dated 16 February 1999, that: